 “I think we’re at the bottom,” a source said.
 “There’s too much brewing in the air right now for anymore softening.”

-RGP’s decline from mid-February to mid-March did not factor much into February large-buyer barge contract negotiations, but market players expect it to weigh on March prices.
+RGP’s decline from mid-February to mid-March did not factor much into February large-buyer barge contract negotiations, but did weigh on March barge contract prices.

 Smaller-market truck and rail prices, which have been more sensitive to oversupplied conditions than large-buyer contracts, are still under some downward pressure as players fight for market share.